 At these screenings, we strive to create an environment that is welcoming for people with a range of conditions such as autism, learning disabilities and cognitive disorders.
 Sound levels are turned down, the lights are left on at a low level and there are no trailers or adverts at the beginning of the film.
 Audience members are welcome to take a break from the screen, make noise and move around as needed.

-Autism-Friendly screenings run at most of our cinemas on the third Sunday of the month and tickets are £2.50 per person.
+Autism-Friendly screenings run at most of our cinemas on the third Sunday of the month.
 Please check the listings at your local Picturehouse to find out more.

 We've been running Dementia-Friendly screenings at Picturehouse since 2015.
 These screenings are open to all but cater especially for people living with dementia.
 The films are specially programmed with a focus on older classics and musicals.
 Sound levels are turned down if it is a loud soundtrack, the lights are left on at a low level, and there are no trailers or adverts at the beginning of the film.